Martin-Alvarado-A/vanguard/README.md

 # README
 ## Vanguard Color Theme for VS Code
-This is a work in progress of a colorscheme I like using, its based on the color scheme for Destiny 2's Vanguard.
+This is a very unsaturated (mostly) color scheme, its based on the color scheme for Destiny 2's Vanguard.

-I was looking for a change of colors on my IDE (Sublime Text 3) and found that the vanguard colors where a nice fit on a black background, anyways this is my first (unpublished) extension so I will be working on it as i touch different languages.
+I was looking for a change of colors on my IDE and found that the vanguard colors where a nice fit on a black background.
+As I will be working on it further and could use your help if you enjoy this.

 ### Supported languages
 * Javascript
 * Typescript

-### Next on the table
 * CSS
 * HTML

+### Next on the table
-* JSX
+* JSX (maybe?)
 * Whatever Vue uses.

 **Enjoy!**